nathanblaubach/cookbook-web-react/README.md

 ## Purpose

-This cookbook is a simple list of recipes that can be filtered and searched made using react.
+This cookbook is a simple list of recipes.
 I am writing the application for my mom's family's family cookbook, but I am writing it in a way that (I hope) is easily reusable.

-This repository contains the React application portion.
+* This repository contains the web application.
+* The [cookbook-api](https://github.com/nathanblaubach/cookbook-api) repository contains the api.

+As of now, these applications do not interoperate.
+The web application currently contains a static JSON file, which will be removed when the api is developed.

 ## Setup